Bangladesh genocide: Discriminatory policies against Bengalis

+Bengali independence movement

 Some Bengalis supported a united Pakistan and opposed secession from it.
 According to Indian academic Sarmila Bose, these pro-Pakistan Bengalis constituted a significant minority, and included the Islamic parties.
 Moreover, many Awami League voters who hoped to achieve provincial autonomy may not have desired secession.
 Additionally, some Bengali officers and soldiers remained loyal to the Pakistani Army and were taken as prisoners of war by India along with other West Pakistani soldiers.
 Thus, according to Sarmila Bose, there were many pro-regime Bengalis who killed and persecuted the pro-liberation fighters.
 Sydney Schanberg reported the formation of armed civilian units by the Pakistani Army in June 1971.
 Only a minority of the recruits were Bengali, while most were Biharis and Urdu speakers.
 The units with local knowledge played an important role in the implementation of the Pakistani Army's genocide.
 American writer Gary J. Bass believes that the breakup of Pakistan was not inevitable, identifying 25 March 1971 as the point where the idea of a united Pakistan ended for Bengalis with the start of military operations.
 According to John H. Gill, since there was widespread polarisation between pro-Pakistan Bengalis and pro-liberation Bengalis during the war, those internal battles are still playing out in the domestic politics of modern-day Bangladesh.